nunomaduro/phpinsights/docs/insights/code.md

 ## Useless Overriding Method <Badge text="^1.0"/> <Badge text="Code\Code" type="warn"/>

-This sniff detects the use of methods that only call their parent classes's method with the same name and arguments.
+This sniff detects the use of methods that only call their parent class's method with the same name and arguments.
 These methods are not required.

 **Insight Class**: `PHP_CodeSniffer\Standards\Generic\Sniffs\CodeAnalysis\UselessOverridingMethodSniff`